adinasarapu/adinasarapu.github.io/_brain/2024-neurotransmitters.md

 permalink: /brain/neurotransmitters
 ---

+The human brain consists of approximately 86 billion neurons that communicate through neurotransmission, where chemical messages called neurotransmitters are passed across the synapse, the gap between cells.
+These endogenous molecules are released from synaptic vesicles when a neuron is activated and interact with specific receptors on neighboring cells, influencing the strength of the signal transmitted in neural circuits.

 | **Neurotransmitter**          | **Type**                | **Neurons**                            | **Receptors**                                           | **Brain Parts/Nuclei**                                   |
 |-------------------------------|-------------------------|----------------------------------------|----------------------------------------------------------|----------------------------------------------------------|
 | **Acetylcholine (ACh)**        | Small-molecule           | Cholinergic neurons                    | Nicotinic, Muscarinic                                     | Basal forebrain, brainstem nuclei                         |